 At LP, we strive to manage the environmental footprint of all our operations, and we take all of our environmental responsibilities seriously.
 All relevant policies, management systems and compliance efforts are overseen by the LP Environmental, Quality and Compliance Committee of the Board.
-The Committee receives quarterly written reports directly from functional leaders responsible for LP’s environmental programs, including LP’s Director of Environment, Health and Safety.
+The Committee receives quarterly written reports directly from functional leaders responsible for LP’s environmental programs.

 We have a company-wide Policy on Environmental Stewardship which is available publicly and outlines our commitment to meet the strictest standards in natural resource management and conservation, and to seek continual improvement in our environmental programs and employee awareness.